 \section{Abstract}

-Geometric Manin's conjecture for complex Fano varieties describes the structure of the moduli space of curves.
-We propose a version of this conjecture in characteristic $p$ and describe its connection to the Batyrev--Manin--Peyre--Tschinkel conjecture over global fields.
-This is a survey paper written for a volume of the Summer Research Institute in Algebraic Geometry held at Colorado State University in 2025.
+Geometric Manin's conjecture for complex Fano varieties describes the structure of their moduli spaces of curves.
+We propose a version of this conjecture in characteristic $p$ and describe its connection to Batyrev--Manin--Peyre--Tschinkel's conjecture over global fields.
+This survey was written for a volume of the Summer Research Institute in Algebraic Geometry held at Colorado State University in 2025.